elliotjsteve/elliotjsteve.github.io/_posts/2020-02-23-how_life_should_be_2.md

 (I just want to mention that there's nothing wrong with people who do jobs for a living.
 It just with the way they make power.
 Doing a job is bad way to build Power.)
 If you want to build real Power, build Leverage.
 Have as much [Leverage](https://friedpaper.xyz/building_leverage/) as possible.

+You might be gifted with Power by virtue of birth.
+Or you might not.
+See, Power is like a baby.
+Not everyone of us have it.
+But everyone of us have the ability to make it.
+Yes.
+You can manufacture Power.
+What you need to do is Build Leverage.
+That's all you need to do to gain Power.

 All this talk about Power is because to live a great life, you need to survive first.
 You need to not worry about Paying Bills.